 Go to the “Start“ menu.

 Click on “Manage your network passwords” on the left.

 But what if the issue is even bigger and you can’t log in to your computer in the first place?
 Forgetting your computer password can definitely be annoying.
 Fortunately, you can find a few relatively easy ways to recover your Windows 7 credentials.
 Check out our tutorials on how to reset your Windows 7 password.

 Other ways to recover your passwords

-The Windows operating system isn’t the only place where you can find your credentials.
+The Windows operating system isn’t the only place where you can find your saved passwords.
 If you have enabled your browser to save your passwords, it’s possible to view and edit them later on.
-Check out our blog posts on how to access your logins in Firefox, Safari, Edge, and Google Chrome.
+But how do you find your passwords if they’re stored online rather than in your operating system?
+If you’ve favored the convenience of browser-based password managers, we’ve got some tutorials on accessing your login details in Firefox, Safari, Edge, and Google Chrome.

 That said, keep in mind that saving your login details in your browser isn’t always the best idea.
 While they may provide you convenience, they tend to be lacking in terms of security – especially if you’re using passkeys alongside passwords.
 Instead, we’ve got another great way for you to ensure you never lose your credentials without compromising their safety – the NordPass password manager.
 This tool keeps your passwords and passkeys safe, and lets you easily find them all in one place.
 NordPass syncs your credentials across all of your devices, so you never have to worry about forgetting your logins again.
 Don’t risk the possibility of realizing the credentials you need are missing from your Windows registry – start using NordPass today.